 - Sixty of the 170 active judges currently sitting on the thirteen federal courts of appeal are female (35%).
 When broken down by circuit, women’s representation on several of these individual courts is even lower than on the courts of appeals overall:

-- In particular, women are underrepresented on the Third Circuit (where they make up about 17% of judges) and the Eighth Circuit (20%) and the Tenth Circuit (25%).
+- In particular, women are underrepresented on the Third Circuit (where they make up about 15% of judges) the Eighth Circuit (20%) and the Tenth Circuit (25%).

 - Thirty-three percent of active United States district (or trial) court judges are women.

-- But there are still 6 district courts around the country where there has never been a female judge.
+- There are still 6 district courts around the country where there has never been a female judge.

 - For women of color, the numbers are even smaller.

-- There are 82 women of color serving as active federal judges across the country, including 43 African-American women, 26 Hispanic women, 10 Asian-American women, one Native American woman, one woman of Hispanic and Asian descent, and one woman of Hispanic and African-American descent.
+- There are 83 women of color serving as active federal judges across the country (only 10.5%) including 43 African-American women, 26 Hispanic women, 11 Asian-American women, one Native American woman, one woman of Hispanic and Asian descent, and one woman of Hispanic and African-American descent.

-In the years remaining in his term, President Obama will have further opportunities to ensure that women are fairly represented in federal courts.
-In addition to the current vacancy on the Supreme Court, there are 78 vacancies on the federal district and appellate courts, and two of those vacancies are in courts where there has never been a female judge.
+During the time remaining in his term, President Obama will have further opportunities to ensure that women are fairly represented in federal courts.
+In addition to the current vacancy on the Supreme Court, there are 82 vacancies on the federal district and appellate courts, and two of those vacancies are in courts where there has never been a female judge.